 Think about what makes your company great:

-It may sound obvious but planning a hiring process will give you some structure and also show any prospective candidates that you are organised and handling this process professionally.
-Also you can begin to see just how long it will take and who you need to involve.
-Can the process be shortened and are all the steps necessary or do you feel that additional visits, meetings or tests should be added?
+It may sound obvious but planning a hiring process will give you some structure and also show any prospective candidates that you are organized and handling this process professionally.
+Also, you can begin to see just how long it will take and who you need to involve.
+Can the process be shortened and are all the steps necessary or do you feel that additional visits, meetings, or tests should be added?

 Ok so now you have an idea of the role and type of person you want to hire as well as an honest corporate sales pitch and you have an idea of how you will run the interview process.
 So how do you plan to find and attract these superstars?
 There are several options open to any hiring manager including but not limited to:-

 - Employment agencies

 I am sure there are more techniques that can be added to this list.
 The challenge with all these methods of recruiting is that they require the candidate to be proactive in searching for a new job and finding you.
 What are the chances of the perfect person applying for your specific role when at any one time there will be millions of vacancies out there.